In this post, we highlight the connection between Broadcast and Agreement in the synchronous model.

 Proof: Termination follows from the termination of $B$, note that we need all broadcasts to terminate (this can affect the costs if the termination is a random variable).
 Validity follows from the validity of $B$ and the fact that $f<n/2$: if all honest have the same input $v$, then $v$ will be the majority value since the honest are a strict majority.
 Agreement follows from the agreement property of $B$ and the deterministic nature of the reduction.

 Discussion: For this reduction we needed to run $n$ instances of Broadcast to get one Agreement.
-This means that any lower bound for Agreement about $x$ messages and/or $y$ rounds, implies a matching lower bound of at least $x/n$ messages and/or $y$ rounds for agreement.
+This means that any lower bound for Agreement about $x$ messages and/or $y$ rounds, implies a matching lower bound of at least $x/n$ messages and/or $y$ rounds for broadcast.

 Scratch your Brains!